DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 By using TrackBy, you can tell Angular to only update the elements in the list that have changed by whatever you specify in TrackBy.

-Be careful with this.
-If you are retrieving data where the ID stays the same but the content for that ID changes, what you most certainly don't want to do is to TrackBy ID.

-In this case you would either not use TrackBy or maybe use ID in combination with LastUpdate date.
-I've seen this implemented incorrectly way too often.

 ## Lazy Loading

 ### Lazy Load Routes